raspberrypilearning/comic-character/en/step_5.md

 ## Change the summary content

-In this step, you will allow users to change their form choices.
+In this step, you will allow the user to change their form choices.

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step5" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>